Code-Institute-Submissions/Milestone-Project-Two-14/README.md

-<h1>Rock Paper Scissors</h1>
+<h1>Rock Paper Scissors Lizard Spock</h1>

 <h2>Interactive Frontend Development Milestone Project Two</h2>

-<P>My second Milestone Project will be an Interactive rock, paper, scissors game powered by Javascript.</p>
+<P>My second Milestone Project will be an Interactive rock, paper, scissors, Lizard, Spock game inspired by the game played on <a href="https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock" rel="nofollow">The Big Bang Theory</a>.</p>

 <h2>User Experience (UX)</h2>

-<p>This website is designed to be an interactive Rock Paper Scissors game, where the user plays against the computer and can track their scores.</p>
+<p>This website is designed to be an interactive Rock Paper Scissors game with the addition of Lizard and Spock, where the user plays against the computer and can track their scores.</p>

 <h2>User Stories</h2>